undeMalum/portfolio/content/posts/druzyna-szpiku/index.md

 ```

 # Drużyna Szpiku
 The trigger for the inception of [Drużyna Szpiku](https://druzynaszpiku.pl/fundacja/)[^1] in 2008 was Anna Wierska who, struggling with [blood cancer](https://www.cancercenter.com/blood-cancers) and the lack of [donor](https://www.mayoclinic.org/tests-procedures/bone-marrow-donation/about/pac-20393078) by herself, aimed to help other afflicted people by raising awareness about the importance of blood donation.
-Since that moment, the organization has considerably grown in size, but still shares its expertise in the subject of blood cancer by educating on the significance of: regular health checks, finding donors, and bone marrow transplantation.
+Since that moment, the organization has considerably grown in size and still shares its expertise in the subject of blood cancer by educating on the significance of: regular health checks, finding donors, and bone marrow transplantation.
 To achieve it, a variety of initiatives are undertaken such as: [organizing public events](shorturl.at/noHZ1), [providing financial support](shorturl.at/dpzL6), [sharing stories of donors](shorturl.at/oBPR7), and [giving school talks](shorturl.at/bkpF1).

 [^1]: In Polish, the word "szpik" means bone marrow.
 Each and every word in this article, containing the word "szpik", is a reference to bone marrow.
 For instance, one may translate "Szpikowóz" as "Bone marrow car", which means "a car that helps teaching about bone marrow."

 However, it is the latter that is essential for this blog since [such a lecture](shorturl.at/bEG25) from the series "Serce dla Chorych" (literally, "The Heart for The Ill") was delivered at our school.
-Therefore, I shall focus on the meeting, discussing its arrangement and implications.
+Therefore, I shall focus only on this meeting, discussing its arrangement and implications.

 ***
 {{< neighbouring >}}